 - Financial project planning

 The courses teach about investing in social settings, including the legal, cultural, social, political, and economic background of such investments.
-This module will focus on the relevant interdisciplinary and professional skills.
-In addition, the class helps students build personal networks with NGOs.
+This module will focus on relevant interdisciplinary and professional skills.
+Besides, the class helps students build personal networks with NGOs.
 Site visits, guest speakers, and the lecturer’s own NGO network complement the course.

 GM 4.1: Investment and Finance